commitd/invest-server/documentation/docs/ui.system-outer.md

 ## Loading and bootstrapping the application

-The application, and specifically the Outer Frame, is served by the Invest Server, as a HTTP web server.
+The application, and specifically the Outer Frame, is served by the Invest Server (a HTTP web server).
 The Invest Server is configured to serve the outer frame application from the root (http://server/) context.

 On load, the Outer Frame application has no data itself.
 Therefore its initial task is to download some configuration information from the server via the API.
-This initial request includes settings, a list of plugins, etc. The application settings provide branding information (eg the application name to display).
+This initial request includes settings, a list of plugins, etc. The application settings provide branding information (e.g. the application name to display).

 All access is performed by the GraphQL endpoint on the server.
 Each component in the application makes GraphQL requests the for information they need (or indeed for information they believe that other plugins, etc will need).

 ![Outer Frame bootstrap process](assets/images/ui-sysdesign-outerframe-bootstrap.png)

 GraphQL requests are made using the React Apollo GraphQL framework.
 When the response is returned, the data is pushed into the Redux store via a Redux action.
-We adopt this approach so that we have certain information always available, without needing to make repeated requests to the server.
+We adopt this approach so that certain information always available, without needing to make repeated requests to the server.
 As each GraphQL request is a HTTP request, there is HTTP middleware (link in Apollo) which is used to add session information (for authentication purposes).

 When the data responses are returned, the application can be displayed.
 The application renders a list of available plugins and authentication options.
-If the URL that a plugin should be displayed, that is we are loading from a bookmark or shared link, the application will load and display that plugin.
+If the URL states that a plugin should be displayed the application will load and display that plugin.
+This allows the use of bookmarks or shared links to specific application pages.

 ## Hosting the plugins